 While BMI is an important indicator for health risks, it’s not the be-all end-all of predictors.
-Visceral (belly) fat is associated with chronic inflammation, excess insulin and insulin resistance, all of which are risk factors for diabetes and the diseases that often follow.
+Belly fat (visceral fat) is associated with chronic inflammation, excess insulin and insulin resistance, all of which are risk factors for diabetes and the diseases that often follow.
 This is particularly important if you have an autoimmune disease with ongoing inflammation.

 The Women’s Health Initiative (WHI) study revealed that even when BMI isn’t in the “obese” range, if you have an apple shape (any excess fat you do have is collected in your belly) you are still more likely to develop significant risks.
 Throughout a 24-year study they followed 156,000 U.S. women ages 50-79 (upon entering in 1993).
 At follow up in 2017, those with waist size 35 inches or greater at the start were 31% more likely to have died than those with smaller starting waistlines.

 The takeaway?
 An ounce of prevention is worth a pound of cure!

 With all the trends in diets in recent years giving conflicting results (low fat bad, low fat good; keto bad, keto good; coconut oil bad, coconut oil good; etc), we need to get back to basics.

 A recent study at Duke University shows the long-term health benefits of reducing overall calorie intake.
 In subjects who were not classified as obese, Over two years, those who reduced daily consumption by an average of 11.9% (from 2467 calories per day to 2170 per day, about a 300 calorie restriction) benefitted by:

 - An average of sixteen pound weight loss (with eleven pounds of it being fat)

 - Improvements in LDL cholesterol, and total cholesterol to HDL ratio